-The TLV320AlC3105 allows trading off dynamic range with power consumption.
-The DAC dynamic range can be increased by writing to page 0, register 109 bits D7-D6.
-The lowest DAC current setting is the default, and the dynamic range is displayed in the datasheet table.
+The TLV320AlC3104 allows trading off dynamic range with power consumption.
+The DAC dynamic range can be increased by writing to page 0, register 109, bits D7-D6.
+The lowest DAC current setting is the default, and the dynamic range is displayed in the AUDIO DAC - Differential Line Output section of the Electrical Characteristics table.
 Increasing the current can increase the DAC dynamic range by up to 1.5 dB.